zaqoontheflux/selfbot-discord-zaqo/README.md

 For install: Download tht damn lit selfbot, do not change anything in selfbot.js or function.js just go to settings and put your token, your ID (Discord ID)

+For dependecies: go to visual studio terminal or da fucking terminal in ur editor and type "npm i" and after ran da shit

 The Procfile file is for Heroku so don't touch it lil hoe